Tuesday, June 30, 2026

 How to Compare

 The table below summarizes how the main categories differ.
-Use it to see which trade-offs matter most for your home before reading the deeper guidance that follows.
+Use it to see which trade-offs matter most for your home.

 Category Mopping Style Self-Cleaning Dock Best For Maintenance Effort